Bradpk/weather-app/README.md

-This is a project that uses an axios to make a api get request to display weather data based off a zipcode.

-The api is currently failing to retrieve the data after deploying to github pages.
-Will come back to this.
+### Weather App

+This project is a weather app that retrieves weather data based on a user-entered zip code using an API.
+It displays the city name, temperature in both Fahrenheit and Celsius, weather condition, humidity, and barometric pressure.
+To add a visual element, the app dynamically renders a moving background that corresponds to the weather condition from the provided zip code.

+### Tech Stack

+Axios
+JavaScript
+HTML
+CSS